 The Supreme Court A to Z (Reference Collection, 2d fl., KF8742 .A35 S8 2007)

-Search Research@UWW's "Books, Media and more (UW Whitewater)" scope for books, using the person’s name in subject (last name first) or try these keyword "in subject" searches:
+Search Research@UWW's "Books, Media and more (UW Whitewater)" for books, using the person’s name in subject (last name first) in and Advanced Search, or try these keyword "in subject" searches:

-In both databases, you can search for majority opinions written by a current U.S. Supreme Court justice with:
+You can find many majority opinions written by a U.S. Supreme Court justice with:

 Chat with academic librarians worldwide about your research